bwang63/EnKF_3D_github/README.md

 ## To start a new data assimilation run

-Before you start, be aware that is application is build for a cluster computer, requires [Matlab](https://www.mathworks.com/products/matlab.html), a FORTRAN compiler (to compile ROMS), and MPI or OpenMP to [run ROMS on multiple nodes](https://www.myroms.org/wiki/Parallelization).
+Before you start, be aware that is application is build for a cluster, requires [Matlab](https://www.mathworks.com/products/matlab.html), a FORTRAN compiler (to compile ROMS), and MPI or OpenMP to [run ROMS on multiple nodes](https://www.myroms.org/wiki/Parallelization).

 ### Step 1: Download the ROMS code